Joyce Ackroyd: Early life

-Ackroyd apparently acquired an interest Japan during her childhood, but she was not permitted to study Japanese at the University of Sydney on a teacher’s scholarship in 1936 because there was insufficient demand for Japanese in secondary schools.
+Ackroyd apparently acquired an interest in Japan during her childhood, but she was not permitted to study Japanese at the University of Sydney on a teacher's scholarship in 1936 because there was insufficient demand for Japanese in secondary schools.
 She graduated with honours in English and history and a major in mathematics (BA, 1940; DipEd, 1941).
-Ackroyd studied Japanese part-time at the University of Sydney while teaching mathematics at a Sydney boys’ school.
+Ackroyd studied Japanese part-time at the University of Sydney while teaching mathematics at a Sydney boys' school.
 In 1944 she began teaching Japanese at the Royal Australian Air Force language school in Sydney.
-She lectured in Japanese at the University of Sydney from 1944 to 1947, and then went to the University of Cambridge, where she awas awarded a PhD in Japanese Studies in 1951.
+She lectured in Japanese at the University of Sydney from 1944 to 1947, and then went to the University of Cambridge, where she was awarded a PhD in Japanese Studies in 1951.
 Her doctoral thesis investigated the political career and writings of the Edo period Confucianist Arai Hakuseki.

 Career

-Ackroyd served was a member of the faculty of the Australian National University in Canberra until the mid-1960s.
+Ackroyd was a member of the faculty of the Australian National University in Canberra until the mid-1960s.

 Ackroyd moved to Brisbane in 1965, when she was appointed the foundation professor of the new Department of Japanese Language and Literature.
 She helped to develop the University of Queensland's School of Japanese during the 1970s and 1980s.
 She was influential in building the program into one of Australia's main centres for Japanese studies.

-In 1969, she showed prescience when she introduced a course in standard Chinese, which was not then considered to be a priority language at Australian universities.
+In 1969, she showed prescience when she introduced a course in standard Chinese, which was not then considered a priority language at Australian universities.

-Ackroyd's studies of Hakuseki culminated in her translations of Oritaku Shiba no Ki, published in 1980 as Told Round a Brushwood Fire: The Autobiography of Arai Hakuseki, and the Tokushi Yoron, published as Lessons from history : the Tokushi yoron in 1982.
+Ackroyd's studies of Hakuseki culminated in her translations of Oritaku Shiba no Ki, published in 1980 as Told Round a Brushwood Fire: The Autobiography of Arai Hakuseki, and the Tokushi Yoron, published as Lessons from History : the Tokushi yoron in 1982.

-Joyce Ackroyd was awarded the Order of the British Empire - Officer (Civil) in 1982.
+Joyce Ackroyd was awarded the Order of the British Empire, Officer (Civil) in 1982.
 The following year she was awarded the Yamagata Bantō prize by the prefectural government of Osaka for her outstanding contributions to introducing Japanese culture abroad.
 The Japanese government awarded her Order of the Precious Crown, Third Class.
 She retired in 1983.